Five Wineries to Visit on the Southern Illinois Wine Trail

 2655 Water Valley Rd, Cobden, IL 62920

-Wichmann is pretty laid-back and feels really welcoming.
-It was less crowded than some other wineries we’ve been to.
-The owner was super nice and even let us hang out a bit longer after closing to enjoy our wine.
-Definitely worth a visit!
+Wichmann is quite laid-back and has a welcoming atmosphere.
+It was less crowded than some other wineries weโ€™ve visited.
+The owner was really nice and even allowed us to stay a bit longer after closing time to enjoy our wine.
+Itโ€™s definitely worth a visit!

 Feather Hills Vineyard